AleeArdelian/Movie-Rental-Shop/README.md

 	  * data validation
 	  * all functions will be documented and tested

-	Use Java 8 features (lambda expressions, streams etc); the program should be written without if statements and loops
+	Use Java 8 features (lambda expressions, streams etc); the program should be written without if statements and loops.
-	persistence: ‘in memory’, text files, xml, db (jdbc); you may use any RDBMS, but we only offer support for PostgreSQL; MS SQL Server is forbidden
+	Persistence: ‘in memory’, text files, xml, db (jdbc); you may use any RDBMS, but we only offer support for PostgreSQL; MS SQL Server is forbidden

 #### Lab 2-4 Iteration Plan